Skip to Main Content

 Key takeaways

-• Creating a business budget helps you see all your company’s financials in one place so that you can make decisions to propel your business forward.
+• Creating a business budget helps you see all your company’s financials in one place so you can make decisions to propel your business forward.

 • You’ll start by forecasting revenue and then listing all fixed and variable expenses.